TheBlueManCoding/tshwEdingCnc/README.md

 The keys start and stop only work if pressed simultaneously with the side-button.

-  4. The keys of the handweel directly send inputs to the computer using the adafruit-hid libary.
+  4. The keys of the handwheel directly send inputs to the computer using the adafruit-hid libary.
 For that the Pico has to be directly connected to the PC via its USB connector and a micro-USB cable.
   5. Preparation of the Pico:
    * Installation-process of Circuit-Python on the Pico: [Link](https://www.diyprojectslab.com/raspberry-pi-pico-with-circuitpython/)
    * Next the [Files](https://github.com/TheBlueManCoding/tshwEdingCnc/tree/main/src) from the Repository have to be copied to the drive of the Pico (root directory)